Vehicle Requests Policies and Procedures

 - Review of van operating characteristics and operating van under varying conditions

 - Once the classroom training and driving evaluation are successfully completed, the student’s driving record will be checked with the Department of Motor Vehicles.
-This check check may take up to 1 week.
+This check may take up to 1 week.

 - If the DMV report indicates a clean driving record (no moving violations within the past 3 years), the student driver is qualified to drive a College 12-passenger travel van for 1 year.